CBS Tramore

 CBS Tramore was a secondary school located in Tramore, Co.
 Waterford, Ireland.
 It catered for students studying for the Irish Junior and Leaving Certificate.
 Since 2007, it also catered for LCA students.
-The school closed in June, 2014 and amalgamated with Stella Maris to form a new school, Ardscoil Na Mara.
+The school closed in June, 1999 and amalgamated with Stella Maris to form a new school, Ardscoil Na Mara.
+Bob Marley was a pupil at this school during his short time spent in Co Waterford, Ireland (There is currently no evidence substantiated for this claim).